Agsu District: Historical monuments

-The statues of ram built in the Middle Ages brought great interest to the Agsu region.
-Even the figures of ram on the graves are observed in Padar village, Mustafa village.
+The statues of rams built in the Middle Ages brought great interest to the Agsu region.
+Even the figures of rams on the graves are observed in Padar village, and Mustafa village.
 In Azerbaijan, these kinds of statues can be found commonly.
 These types of grave monuments are widely used in the South Caucasus, East Anadolu, Middle Asia, Sibir, and Altay.